allanwing-qc/Quantum-Walks-via-Shunt-Decomposition-Circuits/README.md

 a block diagonal operator whose elements are the additive decomposition of the adjacency matrix associated to graph $\mathcal{G}$, i.e. we obtain $S= \sum\limits_{i=0}^{m-1} |c_i\rangle \langle c_i| \otimes \mathcal{P}_i$.

-To complete the mapping of the evolution operator we can add a Hadamard coin by simply placing a single-qubit Hadamard gate to all the qubits of the coin register to the left of the circuit for the shift operator.
+To complete the mapping of the evolution operator we can add a Hadamard or a Grover coin to the qubits of the coin register.